“`

 Where once can the vistas start?
 We let you quickly look at the past to show the basic relation between literature and written works.

 The silver Screen.
 Movie remakes of great books such as F.W.
-Murnau’s Nosferatu (1922) which are derived from Bram Stoker’s Dracula indicate how literature has always been source of inspiration.
+Murnau’s Nosferatu (1922) which are based on Bram Stoker’s Dracula indicate how literature has always been source of inspiration.

 Such embellishments of cinematography predicted a long-term friendly interaction between the Literature and cinema.
 At the same time it is crucial to understand that even at this stage of film industry’s developement literature was identified as a treasure chest of plots which can be retold for the further generations.